Get Your Case Reviewed by Our Experts

 What is Ovarian Cancer?

-• Stage III includes metastasis to the abdominal lining or lymph nodes.
+• Stage III involves the abdominal lining or regional lymph nodes.
+Most ovarian cancer cases are actually diagnosed here.

 By the time ovarian cancer is diagnosed, more than 70% of patients are already in stage III or IV [4].
 While standard therapies such as surgery and chemotherapy may initially reduce tumor burden, relapse is frequent and often more resistant to conventional drugs.
-This has led leading cancer centers to adopt more personalized approaches – such as dendritic cell vaccines – that aim to enhance the immune system’s ability to recognize and control residual or recurrent disease.
+This has led leading cancer centers to adopt more personalized approaches – such as the dendritic cell vaccine ovarian cancer patients benefit from – that aim to enhance the immune system’s ability to recognize and control residual or recurrent disease.

 Dendritic Cells and the Basis of Dendritic Cell Therapy in Ovarian Cancer